keltia/octopress/source/_posts/2015-02-12-imitation-game.md

 Mild spoilers below, do not read if you intend to watch it :)
 <!--more-->
-I did not expect any actual technical details and indeed the movie is really light on this, most of the stuff is concentrated on the machine itself which they decided to call for some obscure reason (obscure in the sense that it is clearly related to the guy he was in love with in college but that does not match history — the machine was called {% wp Bombe "Bombe" %} to reflect on its evolution from the device the Poles created to crack Enigma back in 1933 [Kahn 1996]).
+I did not expect any actual technical details and indeed the movie is really light on this, most of the stuff is concentrated on the machine itself which they decided to call "Christopher" for some obscure reason (obscure in the sense that it is clearly related to the guy he was in love with in college but that does not match history — the machine was called {% wp Bombe "Bombe" %} to reflect on its evolution from the device the Poles created to crack Enigma back in 1933 [Kahn 1996]).

 It is obviously to push a bit more the background on Turing's homosexuality by relating to events before Bletchley Park.
 Seriously, I'm not sure it does add to the scenario and it is a bit too melodramatic to my taste.